Nordix/keycloak-secrets-vault-provider/docs/deployment.md

 Enabling caching reduces requests and improves performance by keeping secrets in Keycloak's Infinispan cache.

 To enable caching:

 1. Define a cache in custom Infinispan configuration file.
 2. Point Keycloak to that file using the `--cache-config-file` parameter (or the corresponding environment variable/property).
-3. Set both `--spi-vault-secrets-provider-cache-name` and `--spi-admin-realm-restapi-extension-secrets-manager-cache-name` to the name of the Infinispan cache.
+3. Set both `--spi-vault--secrets-provider--cache-name` and `--spi-admin-realm-restapi-extension--secrets-manager--cache-name` to the name of the Infinispan cache.
 Both parameters must use the same cache name for caching to work across the Vault provider and the Secrets Manager.

 See Keycloak's [Configuring distributed caches](https://www.keycloak.org/server/caching) for more details on configuring caches.